qjawls2003/eBPF-Remote-Client-Tracing/README.md

 # eBPF-Remote-Client-Tracing
-**Description**: An eBPF agent to trace all execve syscall back to a SSH Client IP and port.
+**Description**: An eBPF agent to trace all execve syscall back to a SSH Client IP, port, and user.

 **Purpose**: This program will reduce the amount of manual tracing work when conducting forensics on suspicious user activities.

 This program allows you to *pin* attribution to all SSH clients.
 Once a client connects to the host, this program will attribute the client's original IP, port, and user to all command line and execve events.